jjohnson524/order_preserving_auts/README.md

   <br>
    <br>

-This project is a companion to the research manuscript titled "Algorithmic obstructions for order-preserving braids" which can be found on ARXIV soon.
+This project is a companion to the research manuscript titled "Algorithmic obstructions for order-preserving braids" which will be available on ARXIV soon.
 All technical terminology is defined in the manuscript.

 The authors of this project are Jonathan Johnson, Nancy Scherich, and Hannah Turner.